 Graduate Degree: Columbia College-Chicago - Masters, Interdisciplinary Arts

-Piano, Voice, Music Composition, Playwriting, Screenwriting, CPR (INFANT ADULT) Video Production, Learning Languages including French, Spanish, Arabic
+Piano, Voice, Music Composition, Playwriting, Screenwriting, CPR (INFANT ADULT) Video Production, French Reading polite speaking Currently learning Spanish, and Arabic

 What is your teaching philosophy?

 My teaching philosophy draws on the strengths of the student.
 By utilizing tools from previous successes, any student can learn new material with patience and proper references.
 By using a positive outlook, the most difficult projects become more simple.
 I always use this philosophy to help students of all ages.
 It is has a 100% success rate!

 What might you do in a typical first session with a student?

 In the first session, we will review all assignments and go over the desired outcome.
 After this has been decided, then I can go over the details of the individual learning plan.